-Currently, the Bank does not have information on proposals for the implementation of the aforementioned provisions of CRD IV into Icelandic law.
-The Bank does not expect the implementation of the provisions to lead, overall, to an increase in capital requirements for the Bank.
-This view is based on the Bank's strong capital and liquidity position and the already far reaching capital requirements imposed by the FME under Pillar II.
+The new CRD IV framework was partially incorporated in Icelandic law in June 2015 but the CRR is still to be fully adopted into the Icelandic regulatory framework.
+Thereby, the Icelandic authorities show determination that Icelandic law and regulation corresponds to neighbouring countries' law even though neither CRD IV nor CRR has been incorporated into the EEA Agreement.
+The Group does not expect the implementation of the provisions to lead, overall, to an increase in capital requirements for the Group.
+This view is based on the Group's strong capital and liquidity position and the already far-reaching capital requirements imposed by the FME under Pillar II.